mendix/docs/content/en/docs/studio-how-to8/pages/_index.md

 The **Pages** category contains Studio how-to's on pages and will help you build pages for various use cases, such as configuring a list and view its details, enabling your end-user to attach images, or building a form.

-For more general guidelines on how to create a page, drag and drop elements on it, see [Pages](/studio8/page-editor/) in the *Studio 8 Guide*.
+For more general guidelines on how to create a page, drag elements on it, see [Pages](/studio8/page-editor/) in the *Studio 8 Guide*.

 ## 2 Documents in This Category